ABOUT THE FESTIVAL

 It started with a conversation

-Chatting , there was a comment that other local counties have History Festivals but have far less impressive history than Herefordshire.
+Chatting, there was a comment that other local counties have History Festivals but have far less impressive history than Herefordshire.
 Drawing on some of the idea from the very successful H-art project and encouraged by many positive conversations, a Steering Group was formed.
 Finance was arranged and the current format emerged.

 The Festival is a celebration of Herefordshire’s History.
 Events are being organised by individuals and groups across the whole of the County, for the benefit of the whole community.

-The Herefordshire History Festival will be measured by the involvement, both by those organising and those visiting.
-We hope for an annual outing.Â
+The Herefordshire History Festival is measured by the involvement, both by those organising and those visiting.
+2026 is our second year.Â

 DAVID HITCHINER & THE TEAM